 Writing in a lively, “living books” style, Lambert frequently speaks directly to her readers, often asking them prompting questions to engage their attention.

 While younger children might listen to this as a read aloud, it seems to me that this book is best for children about fourth through sixth grade level—either for reading aloud or independent reading—because of the way Lambert intertwines the historical narrative.
 The vocabulary might be a little challenging for fourth graders to read, but pronunciation help is provided when difficult names are introduced as well as at the back of the book.

 Lambert occasionally relates events to the Old Testament, such as Cyrus’ order that allowed the Jews in captivity to return to their homeland.
 Sometimes, she identifies time periods in reference to the “birth of Christ.”
 While such references don’t make it a Christian book, Christians are the audience most likely to appreciate such allusions.

 While there are occasional black-and-white illustrations, this is not a book with particular visual appeal.
 It has no questions or activities.
 You might consider pairing it with the activity book by Marian Broida with the very similar title Ancient Egyptians and Their Neighbors: An Activity Guide (Chicago Review Press).

-Auditory learners might prefer the audiobook version on either CDs or MP3 downloads so that they can listen rather than read, and some children might benefit from both print and audio versions to be able to listen while they read along.
+Auditory learners might prefer the audiobook version (MP3 download) so that they can listen rather than read, and some children might benefit from both print and audio versions to be able to listen while they read along.

 Whether you use Ancient Egypt and Her Neighbors on its own or pair it with other resources, it promises a lively introduction to ancient civilizations that children should enjoy.